Bass, West Virginia: Glaspy Wolfe

+A portrait of Glaspy Valentine Wolfe in his youth, founder and local Postmaster of Bass, West Virginia.

 This is another story about Wolfe Mountain located about a mile off the South Fork road near what would later be Bass, West Virginia.

 Glaspy Valentine Wolfe was the second of fourteen children born to John Harman Wolfe and Katie Ann Sherman Wolfe.
 He was born on Wolfe Mountain on January 25, 1882.

 He attended grade school at the See School on South Fork.

 After finishing school, Glaspy, several brothers and a cousin went to Cumberland, Maryland to find employment.
 They went to work for the B&O Railroad Company.
 Glaspy, as a brakeman on the line between Cumberland, MD and Pittsburgh, PA.

 It was on one of these runs that he was called by the blast of the whistle to come from the caboose to the engine at the front of the train, to take water at the water tower.
 When he finished and was making his way back over the cars to the caboose, he slipped on the ice and snow, and fell down between the engine and the first car.
 The complete train passed over him, mangling both legs.

 Glaspy was transported on the train to McKeesport Station where they were met by an ambulance.
 He was taken to McKeesport hospital.
 There they had to finish amputating his legs.

 After a long recuperating period he was fitted with artificial legs.

 He later attended Catherman's Business School.
 At this time he was approximately 21 years old.

+A portrait of Josephine Irene Southerly Wolfe in her youth, wife of Bass, West Virginia Postmaster Glaspy V. Wolfe.

 Glaspy then returned to South Fork where he purchased a plot of ground from George Paskel located at the foot of Wolfe Mountain.
 He built a small house and country store.
 This later became the Bass Post Office which he named after the fish in the river.

 August 19, 1909 he married Josephine Southerly, daughter of Abraham and Rose Ann Southerly.
 To this union were born eight children: Curtis, Eugene, Omer, Hester, Warren, Carl, Earl, and Ralph.

 Glaspy continued with the store and post office and a little farming until the family was grown.

+Glaspy Valentine Wolfe in his later years.

 He then bought The Valley News Agency which he operated until his death on October 4, 1944.

+Josephine Irene Southerly Wolfe in her later years.

 Josephine, with only a few months schooling, operated it until she retired at the age of 75 years.
 She died April 17, 1985.